Toby Gough: Career

 After the 2004 tsunami in Sri Lanka, Gough created Children of the Sea with child survivors of the disaster which toured to refugee camps across the island and went on to win the first prize at the Edinburgh Festival Fringe.

 As a writer and director Gough has created the international touring productions of Linnaeus Prince of Flowers, Brazil!
-Brazil!, Lady Salsa, and others.
+Brazil!, Lady Salsa, Irish Celtic-Spirit of Ireland, The 27 Club-Legends Never Die, Lady Salsa, The Bar at Buena Vista, Havana Rumba, Havana Street Party and Freakout Cabaret at Varieté im Hansa Theater.

 Gough has served as a visiting lecturer and theatre practitioner leading workshops in Participatory Theatre for Conflict Transformation, and Devising Theatre in universities and drama schools in the UK and around the world.
 As a theatre practitioner, he has led educational workshops in eastern and central Africa.